fbehrens51/HAProxy_sample/README.md

     - Create new ELB
       - configure identical to existing, attach same (or new set of) instances, & validate
     - Update any Security Groups/rules
-    - Spin HAProxy instances pointing at new ELB & validate
+    - Spin up HAProxy instances pointing at new ELB & validate
     - Attach HAProxy instances to existing ELB & validate
     - Remove non-HAproxy instances from ELB
   - Pros